 1. Setting up a development environment.
-Our application needs a network to interact with, so we'll download one stripped down to just the components we need for registration/enrollment, queries and updates:
+Our application needs a network to interact with, so we'll download one stripped down to just the components we need to run queries and updates:

 - 2. Learning the parameters of the sample smart contract our app will use.
 Our smart contract contains various functions that allow us to interact with the ledger in different ways.
 We'll go in and inspect that smart contract to learn about the functions our applications will be using. - 3.
-Developing the applications to be able to query and update assets on the ledger.
+Developing the applications to be able to query and update Fabric records.
 We'll get into the app code itself (our apps have been written in Javascript) and manually manipulate the variables to run different kinds of queries and updates.

-After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger (i.e. the peer) on a Fabric network.
+After completing this tutorial you should have a basic understanding of how an application is programmed in conjunction with a smart contract to interact with the ledger on a Fabric network.
+All in about 30 minutes.